RSS

 Defect Fixes

-• Fixed an Elasticsearch issue occurred during upgrades that could result in pods ending in a CrashLoopBackOff state.
-This fix will overall improve Elasticsearch resiliency for users.
+• Fixed an Elasticsearch issue that occurred during upgrades, causing pods to end in a CrashLoopBackOff state.
+This fix will improve overall Elasticsearch resiliency for users.

 4.0.8 Hotfix Release, July 2022